-This fourth Monitor Configuration Screen is accessed by pressing the Next Button located on the third Monitor Configuration Screen or from the "Prev" Button located on fifth Monitor Configuration Screen.
+The third Monitor Configuration Screen is accessed by pressing the Next Button located on the second Monitor Configuration Screen or from the "Prev" Button located on fourth Monitor Configuration Screen.
+This Screen allows you to set the Night Time Display Settings by pressing the associated Up and Down Buttons accessed by pressing the Next Button located on the third Monitor Configuration Screen or from the "Prev" Button located on fifth Monitor Configuration Screen.
 This Screen allows you to set the following Monitor Functions: